 One thing Wikipedia doesn’t really address is when a startup stops being a startup.
 I think we can all agree that Google was a startup in 1998 and it isn’t one any more, but when did that change occur?

 There’s no clear dividing line: it’s not about reaching a certain age, a certain number of employees, or a certain dollar amount of revenue, profit, or assets.
-Perhaps it’s the moment when that “search for a repeatable and scalable business model” ends, and the focus shifts towards implementing that business model as effectively as possible.
+Perhaps it’s the moment when that search for a "scalable economic model” ends, and the focus shifts towards implementing that business model as effectively as possible.